c19witness/uk-covid19-inquiry/2023-10-05_module-2/3_Professor_Philip_Banfield.rst

 **Lead Inquiry**: Is that the topic of risk assessment?
 So, because of the impact or because of the consequences of your members having to wear PPE that may not have been adequate or proper, that gave rise to very difficult debates about the extent to which they would have been placed at risk, the need for risk assessments, as well as the objective impact upon them individually of having to wear deficient PPE?

 **Professor Philip Banfield**: Yes, because there was a shortage of PPE, the very high-risk areas, like intensive care units, were using respiratory protection throughout the pandemic, but once you got beyond an intensive care unit, with people who were Covid positive, the amount and degree of PPE very rapidly tailed off.
-So, for example, people were either treating patients with no masks or with fluid-resistant surgical masks, which don't protect from an airborne virus.
+So, for example, people were either treating patients with no masks or with fluid-resistant surgical masks, which don't protect from an :outline:`airborne` virus.

 **Lead Inquiry**: Was another area of general concern to the BMA the disproportionate impact on ethnic minority communities?